 The collaborative nature of this research allows NMTC the opportunity to create a common good for employers, employees, government, institutions, community, the nation and our global economic ecosystem.

-This is accomplished because of NMTC's legal, non-stock, tax exempt, 501(c)6 status, enhanced with a series of governance, procurement and technology innovations, and effectuated by NMTC's representation of the over 65,000 minority technology employers with total gross receipts of plus $100 Billion.
+This is accomplished because of NMTC's legal, non-stock, 501(c)6 status, enhanced with a series of governance, procurement and technology innovations, and effectuated by NMTC's representation of the over 65,000 minority technology employers with total gross receipts of plus $100 Billion.

 AIEF Program Goals